ASNeG/OpcUaStack/README.rst

 **Windows**

-Winidows users should install all requirements manual.
+Winidows users should install all requirements manually.

-In order to compile the project you must install MSBuild Tools 2015.
-Then run in the environment which is suitable for your target platform (e.g. Naitve x86) the following command:
+In order to compile the project you must install MSBuild Tools 2015, then run in the environment which is suitable for your target platform (e.g. Naitve x86) the following command:

 ::